trskop/command-wrapper/man/command-wrapper-config.1.md

 \--output=*FILE*, **\--output** *FILE*, **-o** *FILE* :   Write optput into *FILE* instead of standard output.
 Can be specified only
     once.

+\--\[no-]cache
+:   Specifies if caching should be used when resolving imports protected by
+    hash.
+By default cache is used.

 \--let=*NAME*=*EXPRESSION*
 :   Declare variable *NAME* with it's value set to *EXPRESSION*, as if it was part